DOdrums/PortfolioProjectFour/README.md

 * When trying to add ```first_name``` and ```last_name``` variables to the database, it would not save anything.
 The code in form.py was copied from a [medium post](https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56), so it was time to inspect this code closer and see if anything was wrong with it.
 When playing around with the line ```self.cleaned_data.pop("last_name")``` the error ```'dict' does not have attribute 'pop'``` popped up.
 This meant it was not an array, but a dictionary.
 So the line had to be changed to ```self.cleaned_data["last_name"]``` and upon doing this, the first and last name did get saved to the database!
 * The accordion element in the user dashboard would not get rounded borders even when ```border-radius: 2%;``` was set.
 This was due to the overflow not being hidden.
 After setting ```overflow: hidden;``` on the same element, the issue was fixed and the border-radius was now displaying properly.
+* The POST method of the Dashboard view was not able to save data on existing users.
+The ```is_valid()``` validation would complain saying ```email already exists.``` The problem is that the method tried to create a new instance, when email (which is user as Username on the User model) should be unique, so no two users with the same email address can exist.
+The method however was not supposed to create a new user, but update the existing one.
+It a while to find the issue, but the solution was actually quite simple: adding ```instance=request.user``` to the EditUserForm() form made the save method work on the specific user.

 #### Deployment